<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Environmental Swabbing for Listeria

 Environmental swabbing for Listeria is a critical component of any comprehensive food safety program, given the bacterium's pervasive nature and potential to contaminate food products.
-Facilities involved in food production or processing are particularly vulnerable to Listeria monocytogenes, which can reside in or on various surfaces and equipment, making it essential to adopt rigorous environmental monitoring and sanitation protocols.
+Facilities involved in food production or processing are particularly vulnerable to Listeria monocytogenes, which can reside in or on various surfaces and equipment.
+Therefore, it is essential to adopt rigorous environmental monitoring and sanitation protocols.

 Ensuring Accurate Sampling for Listeria Testing